Skip to main content

 Live Excel Export

-• If Use Micro Sectors As Main Sectors is set to true:
+• If Use Micro Sectors As Main Sectors is set to true (example with 9 micro sectors):

 • Standard sectors S1 to S9 will correspond to your new main sectors so SZ1 to SZ9.